-Social media has significantly impacted on the current trends in the healthcare industry today and by closely monitoring these developments, individuals and businesses will understand how far they can go in 2017.
+Social media has significantly impacted the current trends in the healthcare industry today and by closely monitoring these developments, individuals and businesses will understand how far they can go in 2017.
 This is like a comprehensive preparation for the upcoming year with the help of the available online data.
-Certain information will support innovative marketing strategies while acquiring insights to create an ideal plan for long term success.
+Certain information will support innovative marketing strategies while acquiring insights to create an ideal plan for long-term success.

 Prepping Up for the New Year

 So if you’re ready to dominate 2017, here are some of the trends you need to consider in healthcare marketing:

 Global consumers need real-time feed when it comes to finding trustworthy healthcare brands in the market.
 And with faster connection and feedback, they can easily decide which one to take.
 However, marketing strategies will less focus on pre-produced videos and scripts.
 Authentic experience is what businesses should concentrate on so that consumers will feel involved.
 In creating your video content, lean on these tips.
 Read Three S’s for Creating Viral Video Content

 #2: Social messaging applications will be the top marketing platforms to use.

 Whether you’re planning to launch your marketing campaigns on Twitter or Facebook, the popular hangouts will certainly give you enough follows.
 And when people recognize your brand on these major platforms, it’s easier to market your healthcare products and services at lower costs.
 Other popular social messaging apps you can take advantage of include WhatsApp, Messenger, and Snapchat.

 41% of social media users say social media does influencer their healthcare decisions. tweet!

 #3: Share-worthy content will dominate the market.